zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Fixes

-* Fixed an issue where search responses were incorrect due to a failure in endpoint reindexing, caused by an outage.
+*  Fixed an issue where search results were not always showing the latest updinformation.

 ### December 12, 2024